 - Send subsequent letters every 7 days if the invoice remains overdue

-- After a specific period of time, it might be useful to pass the debt over to a reliable, commercial debt collection agency
+- After a specific period of time, it might be useful to pass the debt over to a reliable commercial debt collection agency.

-Simply recording this process ensures that all the relevant parties are aware of the terms and conditions and, in addition, will help to reduce the problems associated with late payment before they even occur.
+Simply recording this process ensures that all the relevant parties are aware of the terms and conditions and, in addition, will help to reduce the problems associated with late payments before they even occur.

-However, some of these costs can be offset by establishing which of your clients pose the greatest risk and focus your attention on researching these.
+However, some of these costs can be offset by establishing which of your clients pose the greatest risk and focusing on researching these.

 Once you’ve obtained all the necessary business information – such as full trading name, registration number, addresses, and key contact details – you can easily check credit risk through a variety of online services.

-Maintain a positive relationship
+3. Maintain a positive working relationship

-Invoice quickly and accurately
+4. Invoice quickly and accurately

-The most basic way to improve your credit control procedures is by invoicing quickly and accurately.
+The most basic way to improve credit control procedures is by invoicing quickly and accurately.

 - Send invoices as soon as orders are fulfilled